rozlynboutin/microbiome_helper/Metagenomics-Tutorial-(Downsampled).md

 ### Running HUMAnN

-Now, we are going to run HUMAnN on the sample you processed along with the two we pre-processed.
+Now we are going to run HUMAnN on three pre-processed files.
 To use HUMAnN you are going to make a symbolic link between the BLAST tabular format files and the HUMAnN "input" directory (HUMAnN reads in input files from this directory):

     rm /home/shared/humann-0.99/input/*txt
     rm /home/shared/humann-0.99/output/*